 Because of its greater efficiency in extreme temperatures, both the 3.6L Pentastar V6 engine and the Turbocharged 2.0L I4 engine with eTorque technology will keep a traditional 12-volt starter motor, which is ideal for cold starts and the initial start of the day.

 Beyond spinning the engine for restarts, the eTorque also recaptures energy during deceleration and braking to recharge the battery pack.
 Further, eTorque also bolsters the driving experience of the 2019 and 2020 Jeep Wrangler with additional torque to the crankshaft during gear changes, which minimizes noise, vibration, and harshness (NVH).

 Both engines sport a liquid-cooled eTorque unit mounted on the front of the engine, which uses a pair of belt tensioners to ensure that the 8-rib drive belt stays tight when the unit is generating electricity or adding torque to the crankshaft.

 With the eTorque Mild Hybrid system, the 3.6L Pentastar V6 engine boasts 285 horsepower and 260 pound-feet of torque.
 Maximum torque arrives later in the rev range, at 4,800 rpm.
 The Turbocharged 2.0L I4 engine generates best-in-class 270 horsepower, 295 pound-feet of torque.

 Jeep Wrangler's eTorque Mild Hybrid Technology Warranty Information

-The standard three-year/50,000-mile Basic Limited Warranty delivers bumper-to-bumper coverage for the 2019 Jeep Wrangler, from the body to the electrical system.
+The standard three-year/50,000-mile Basic Limited Warranty delivers bumper-to-bumper coverage for the 2019 and 2020 Jeep Wrangler, from the body to the electrical system.